Training Without Treats: Effective Alternatives From A Cat Trainer

 What Makes Training Effective?

 First, let’s go over a very basic concept in training cats: what makes training work for them?
 Whether a professional or a casual cat trainer, you need to understand the basics of why you’re doing what you’re doing in order to see results.
+This is a bit longer, but it’s important.

 Training works by either increasing or decreasing a behavior.
 Your cat develops an association between an event that occurs (called an antecedent), an action they take (called the behavior), and the result of their action (called a consequence).
 The most effective methods of training are ones that focus on increasing a behavior by adding something that a cat wants.
 This is called positive reinforcement if the behavior increases.